 Today in this article of ShBarcelona, will show you the restaurant street in Barcelona where you can indulge in all your tapa/pintxo desires, paying only 1€ for each, and that street is Blai.
-Some of these restaurants are rather small, it may be wise to go earlier so you can find a place to sit!
+Some of these restaurants are rather small, so go earlier to find a place to sit!

 Here you’ll find pintxos that look like works of art!
 The cost per pintxos is 1€ for the white dishes or 1.5€ for the black dishes.
 Arrive early to find a place, especially during the summer months.

 La Tasqueta de Blai

 The typical tapas and pintxos are often a mix of vegetables and seafood.
 If you would prefer to have something with meat, this is the place to go!
 You’ll find sausages, mini hamburgers, and more.

 This is place is fairly popular with the locals.
 The variety is rather diverse from croquettes, seafood, meat, tortillas, and more.
-This is a medium sized restaurant, so you should easily find a place to sit.
+This is a medium-sized restaurant, so you should easily find a place to sit.

 Pincho J is open from 12 pm to 12 am.
 You’ll find them at the intersection of .